square/react-native-square-reader-sdk/reader-sdk-react-native-quickstart/README.md

   [React Native Getting Started] guide to setup your React Native development environment.
-* Confirm your environment meets the Reader SDK build requirements listed in the [main README] for this repo.
+* Confirm your environment meets the Reader SDK build requirements listed in the [root README] for this repo.
 * Clone this repo (if you have not already):
   `git clone https://github.com/square/react-native-square-reader-sdk.git`

 ### Install `react-native-square-reader-sdk`

-Change to the quick start sample folder and install the module using `yarn`:
+Change to the quick start sample folder and install the plugin using `yarn`:

 ```bash
 cd /PATH/TO/LOCAL/reader-sdk-react-native-quickstart